Exhibitions and art galleries

 Museums in Japan are very numerous and most of them are specialized in one precise domain: therefore each person can select the visits according to his/her interests.

-Usually, museums are closed one day per week and for a few days during the New Year holiday period.
+Usually, museums are closed one day per week (usually Monday) and for a few days during the New Year holiday period.
 Each institution chooses its entrance price; it can be free, from some symbolic Yens up to several hundred or thousand Yens.
 You can enjoy audio gears describing the museums in English or even more languages for the more touristy museums.

 Be careful as during winter months, where the museums are the least attended, some may close their collections, even the permanent ones, to tidy up and clean up their departments before the new season, starting in April.
 Therefore, they remain opened but the visit might be limited to the outsides (buildings and gardens): it is advised to inform yourself before going.